 You may be entitled to punitive damages awarded by a jury in rare cases.
 These may be appropriate if the defendant’s behavior was egregious, intentional, or displayed an utter disregard for human life.

-The Bradley Law Firm is committed to seeking maximum compensation for your catastrophic injury.
+Bradley Law Personal Injury Lawyers is committed to seeking maximum compensation for your catastrophic injury.
 We understand the devastating impact your injury has had on your life, and we will not rest in pursuit of fair compensation.

 How Long Do I Have to File a Catastrophic Injury Lawsuit in Missouri?

 The statute of limitations for personal injury lawsuits in Missouri is five years.
 If your lawsuit is not filed before this deadline, you will be barred from recovering anything for your injuries.

 While this statute of limitations is far longer than most states, do not make the mistake of putting off filing a claim.
 It’s crucial to begin investigating your case as soon as possible to gather and preserve evidence while you reach maximum medical improvement.
 Fast action can preserve the full value of your case.

 Contact a St. Louis Catastrophic Injury Lawyer for a Free Consultation

 The many long-term effects of a catastrophic injury are bad enough; you should not be left with a financial burden when someone else was responsible for your accident.
 Bradley Law Personal Injury Lawyers is committed to fighting for maximum compensation to help you preserve your quality of life and get the care you need.